 By Paul Staiti

 Reviewed by Alex Nyerges, Director, Virginia Museum of Fine Arts

-Tracing the work and lives of five painters – Charles Wilson Peale, John Singleton Copley, Benjamin West, John Trumbull and Gilbert Stuart – the author provides us with a complete visual history of the Revolution and its leaders.
+Tracing the work and lives of five painters — Charles Willson Peale, John Singleton Copley, Benjamin West, John Trumbull, and Gilbert Stuart — the author provides us with a complete visual history of the Revolution and its leaders.

-Charles Wilson Peale, the son of a convicted felon, began his career as a saddle maker.
-Appropriately, Straiti states, nothing in his ‘background suggested a future in either art or politics.’
-After a seven year apprenticeship making saddles, Peale discovered painting and saw an opportunity for a new vocation.
-Thanks to his aspirations in art and politics, he was the recipient of patronage that allowed him to journey to London where he could study with the expatriate Pennsylvanian Benjamin West.
+Charles Willson Peale, the son of a convicted felon, began his career as a saddle maker.
+Appropriately, Staiti states, nothing in his “background suggested a future in either art or politics.”
+After a seven-year apprenticeship making saddles, Peale discovered painting and saw an opportunity for a new vocation.
+Thanks to his aspirations in art and politics, he was the recipient of patronage that allowed him to journey to London where he could study with expatriate Pennsylvanian Benjamin West.

-The artist built a reputation, and a business, early with his portraits of General George Washington.
+The artist built a reputation, and a business, early with his portraits of Gen. George Washington.

 His 1776 painting of the General lauds the victory that forced the British to evacuate Boston in March of that year.
 Harvard awarded him an honorary degree; Congress had a commemorative medal struck in his honor, and John Hancock hired Peale to paint his portrait.

 It was the first painting in honor of an American victory.
 Peale knew first-hand the horrors and chaos of battle; he was a member of the Philadelphia City Military Association, a militia group that, like so many, fought alongside the better trained and equipped colonial regulars.
 This battlefield experience served him well as he later delivered beautiful yet believable paintings of the war.